 Our international development programs recognise that good health is essential to a community’s socioeconomic progress and the wellbeing of its people.
 We work closely with communities in Africa, the Middle East, Asia, the Pacific Islands and Australia to drive positive change in the lives of their people.

-When Ebola struck the DRC, our WASH programs helped ensure that households had access to adequate hygiene and sanitation facilities.
-Today, those facilities are helping the country’s people manage the spread of COVID-19 within their communities.
+When the Ebola virus struck the Democratic Republic of Congo (DRC) our WASH programs helped to raise awareness of ways to prevent its spread, supporting communities to improve hygiene and sanitation facilities and practices.
+Now this support is helping the country’s people manage the spread of COVID-19 within their communities.

 In Australia, our work with organisational partner, Red Dust Healing supports First Nations Australians who have been disproportionately affected by the bushfires, drought, and COVID-19.
 Through cultural healing programs, we are helping Indigenous Australians find deeper spiritual understanding in themselves and their community.